sasawat/OneUpload/README.md

 #Issues

-It doesn't handle timeouts/etc. at all.
-If the internet is poor during the upload, it will probably stall indefinitely.
+It doesn't handle timeouts/etc. at login.
+However, if internet cuts out while uploading files, it will timeout instead of trying to upload forever